Free Kitchen Hacks eBook

 Use a spatula to fold the diced apple into the butter spread, coating each piece.

-adding chopped apple to butter and sugar and cinnamon mixture
+Adding apple pie filling to a bowl with butter and sugar and cinnamon.

 Once your dough has had some time to rise, add more flour to your surface.
 Turn the dough out onto your floured surface and add some flour to your rolling pin.